Synder offers flexible options for processing open invoices in revenue recognition.

 March and further months:

-You will get no Journal Entries available for synchronization unless the invoice is paid off, so your PandL will be empty throughout March and April.
-It is only in May that the Entries will be generated, and you will have them synced as of March 31 and April 30.
+You will get no journal entries available for synchronization unless the invoice is paid off, so your P&L will be empty throughout March and April.
+The entries will be generated in May but will be backdated and synced as of March 31 and April 30.

 The schedule will still display the expected revenue for your open invoice:

-As soon as the invoice is paid off in May, Synder will generate and sync the Journal Entries for March (as of March 31) and April (as of April 30) and will keep generating further Journal Entries regularly (at the end of each month).
+As soon as the invoice is paid off in May, Synder will generate and sync the journal entries for March (dated March 31) and April (dated April 30) and will continue generating monthly journal entries on a regular basis at the end of each month.

-Note: You can filter out open invoices and their revenue in the overview report so that you can match the numbers to your PandL (as your PandL only includes the revenue for the synced months.
-It means that the “pending” months with open invoices are not reflected in your books).
+Note: You can filter out open invoices and their associated revenue in the overview report to align the figures with your P&L statement, which only includes revenue from synced months.
+This means that any “pending” months tied to open invoices aren’t yet reflected in your books

 Setup explained

-To set up the app if you want to pause open invoices recognition, follow the steps below:
+To set up the app to pause revenue recognition for open invoices, follow the steps below:

-Note 2: As Revenue recognition highly depends on historical data, you will not be able to change the method later.
-If you still want to do that, you will have to start the setup and the syncing process from scratch.
+Note 2: As revenue recognition highly depends on historical data, you won’t be able to change the method later.
+If you wish to switch methods, you’ll need to restart the setup and syncing process from scratch.

-2. If you don’t want open invoices to get into your books, make sure you have the setting to “Sync open invoices” OFF in your Synder settings.
-Then no open invoices will be synced unless they are paid off.
+2. If you prefer not to include open invoices in your books, ensure the “Sync open invoices” setting is turned OFF in your Synder settings.
+With this setting disabled, only paid invoices will be synced.

-If you want to track AR, enable this setting to sync over open invoices.
-If the invoice is voided in Stripe, Synder will automatically roll it back.
-Uncollectible invoices will remain in your books.
+If you want to track accounts receivable (AR), enable the setting to sync open invoices.
+If an invoice is voided in Stripe, Synder will automatically reverse it.
+Uncollectible invoices, however, will remain recorded in your books.

 You can learn more about how Synder treats invoice statuses for this method in this guide.

-Note: You do not need the Bad Debt category for this method.
+Note: The Bad Debt category isn’t required when using this method.

 Recognize open invoices